mblitmanager/trip/README.md

 ### Instructions

-- You should use the Symfony framework (latest version)
+- You should use the Symfony or Laravel framework (latest version)
 - Don't waste time with CSS, we don't care for the exercice
 - Add automated tests if possible
 - Record avideo of the project with the functionalities